Provincial Academic Detailing: Frequently Asked Questions

 How is the content for each topic developed?

 For each topic, a thorough review of the literature is conducted.
-Written materials are created and are peer-reviewed by family physicians, specialists and experts in critical appraisal.
+Written materials are created and are peer-reviewed by family physicians, specialists, pharmacists and experts in critical appraisal.
 The PAD pharmacists attend several online training sessions and a two to three day upskilling workshop.
 They also do extensive self-study to ensure in-depth knowledge of each topic.

 Are CME credits available for participating?